MaxWasUnavailable/DiscordPyBotTemplate/README.md

   bot owner triggers an error, the error message is DM'd to them for easier debugging.
 - command_logging: Very simple cog that logs command usage.
 Depending on the size of your userbase and frequency of commands, you may want to consider disabling/removing this.
+- master_log: Adds a simple system to log messages to a master log channel.
+This is useful for debugging and monitoring the bot's activity.
+- settings: Adds an example cog that allows the bot owner to view and configure "settings" (which are used through the settings database table and helper methods, not to be confused with the config system).

 ## Setup